bucs445spring22/Software-Engineering-Guidelines/README.md

 # CS445: Software Engineering Guidelines

 * A portion of your team's final project will be graded against these guidelines and specifications*

-## Rule #1: Software breaks at the interfaces
+1. Software breaks at the interfaces
-If you don't do a system architectural design with well-defined interfaces, integration will be a big mess.You must have some external system architecural design that is kept up to date with your current architecture.
+  * If you don't do a system architectural design with well-defined interfaces, integration will be a big mess.You must have some external system architecural design that is kept up to date with your current architecture.

-## Rule #2: Good software is in your head, not the computer"
+2. Good software is in your head, not the computer"
-Design, Design, Design, then design some more.
+  * Design, Design, Design, then design some more.
 You should spend at least as much time designing your code, before you write a single line, as you will spend coding.

-# Rule #3: "Try to make your development environment as close to your production environment as possible (without giving away secrets)"
+3. Try to make your development environment as close to your production environment as possible (without giving away secrets)
-Designing the running environment is as important as  designing project itself.
+  * Designing the running environment is as important as  designing project itself.
 Many projects require as much time setting up the running environment as they do for development.

-# Rule #4: "What takes 1 Dev one month to complete,  will will take 2 devs two months, but will be better"
+4. "What takes 1 Dev one month to complete, will will take 2 devs two months, but will be better"
-The more people on a project the longer it takes.
+  * The more people on a project the longer it takes.
 Adding team members that are new to a project are less productive (1/3 to 2/3 less), so new devs add at minimum 1/3 more time to the timeline.

+5. Productivity varies greatly depending knowledge of the tools, methods, and notations used
+  * Invest time in Documentation.
+Don't write from scratch something that can be easily accomplished with a call to a library.